-I’m looking for amazing mountain vistas and super cute outfit changes.
+We’re looking for amazing mountain vistas and super cute outfit changes.

-I prefer natural-looking posing and moments over big posy smiles and hugs.
+We prefer natural-looking posing and moments over big posy smiles and hugs.
 Props are always appreciated for their storytelling abilities and to add visual interest and variety to the submission.

 Engagement sessions and bridal portraits should create a mood for a reader and tell a story about the subjects.

 *** Engagement posts may or may not be shared on Social Media.

 Do you accept styled shoots?

 Yes!
 We LOVE styled shoots.
 What a wonderful opportunity to showcase the creative talent of vendors!